celestebrant/library-of-books/README.md

 * Ban customers from taking out books

 Known issues and limitations:
-* The forward conversion of `timestamppb.Timestamp` into table type `timestamp` loses decimal second precision.
-This is highlighted by failing test `TestCreateBookWritesToDB`.
 * `make generate_grpc_code` fails.
 Current workaround is to run the `protoc` command directly into terminal.
 * All packages in this project are publically visible.